 This section covers information about loading data specifically for ML and DL applications.
-For general information about loading data, see Data.
+For general information about loading data, see Data guide.

 Machine learning applications may need to use shared storage for data loading and model checkpointing.
 This is particularly important for distributed deep learning.
 Databricks provides Databricks File System (DBFS) for accessing data on a cluster using both Spark and local file APIs.

-- Databricks Runtime 6.3 ML (Unsupported) and above: Databricks provides a high performance FUSE mount.
+Databricks Runtime 6.3 for Machine Learning (Unsupported) and above: Databricks provides a high performance FUSE mount.

-- Databricks Runtime 5.5 LTS ML: Databricks provides
+Databricks Runtime 5.5 LTS for Machine Learning (Unsupported): Databricks provides

 dbfs:/ml, a special folder that offers high-performance I/O for deep learning workloads, that maps to